Layne Riggs

 Layne Griffin Riggs (born June 11, 2002) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra for TRICON Garage, and the No. 62 Tundra for Halmar Friesen Racing.
-He has also competed in the CARS Late Model Stock Tour, driving the No. 99 Ford Mustang for his family owned team, Riggs Racing.
-He is the 2022 NASCAR Advance Auto Parts Weekly Series national champion.
-He is the son of former NASCAR driver Scott Riggs.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 34 Ford F-150 for Front Row Motorsports.
+He is the 2022 NASCAR Advance Auto Parts Weekly Series national champion and is the son of former NASCAR driver Scott Riggs.

 Racing career

 Early career

-Growing up in a racing family, Riggs began driving at the age of 10, racing in Limited Sportsman events at Orange County Speedway.
+Growing up in a racing family, Riggs began driving at the age of ten, racing in Limited Sportsman events at Orange County Speedway.
 He raced there for several seasons, eventually earning the track championship.